-The present work revealed a bi-lobed structure of the liver in ostrich.
+The present work revealed a bi-lobed structure of the liver in the Ostrich.
 The right lobe was unsegmented, while the left lobe displayed further division into smaller sections.
 In comparison to the left lobe, a larger right lobe was observed in ostrich similar to pigeons and fowl [11]; in lovebirds and common gulls [7]; in laughing dove and white-throated kingfishers [12] and in Muscovy duck [13].
 Whereas, [6, 2] observed that, the left and the right lobes were the same size in fowl and ostrich, respectively.
 The size of both the lobes was found to be either the same or variable in Galliformes, wherein, the left lobe was observed to be slightly larger than the right [14].
 The left lobe was further divided into three sub-lobes based on location (dorso-cranial, intermediate, and ventro-caudal), with the ventro-caudal lobe being the largest.
 Our observations agree with [2, 9, 10].
 However, [3] considered the intermediate lobe separate.
 Furthermore, the left lobe was divisible into only two lobes as noticed by [6] McLelland, 1990 and Denbow, 2015 [15] in domestic fowl and turkey; Shafey, 2006 [11] in duck, fowl and pigeons; Selman, 2013 [16] in Local coot birds; Iqbal et al., 2014 [17] in broiler chicken and Al Shammary, 2021 [13] in Muscovy ducks.
 It was observed that the right lobe was thicker in the middle with blunt ends and displayed a strong connection to the left lobe facilitated by a prominent isthmus.
 This structural bridge was similar to the one observed in domestic fowl [4], and might play a role in coordinating function between the lobes.
 The caudal vena cava passed through the cranial extremity of the right lobe of the liver.
 This passage had numerous openings draining the entire parenchyma of the liver, indicating that venous blood might drain directly from the liver instead of flowing through a single, well-defined hepatic vein.
-However, according to Attia and Soliman, 2005 [18] and Ferreira et al., 2020 [19] in ostrich, a distinct hepatic vein was formed by the union of right and left hepatic veins on the visceral surface of the liver between the right and left lobes at the point of hilus, opposite to the direction of the hepatic artery.
+However, according to Attia and Soliman, 2005 [18] and Ferreira et al., 2020 [19] in the Ostrich, a distinct hepatic vein was formed by the union of right and left hepatic veins on the visceral surface of the liver between the right and left lobes at the point of hilus, opposite to the direction of the hepatic artery.
 Further studies need to be conducted to explore and confirm the presence or absence of a distinguishable hepatic vein, if any.
-The absence of the gall bladder in ostrich resulted in a single hepato-enteric duct, while, in other birds with a gall bladder, distinct bile duct, as well as hepatic duct, were observed 2).
+The absence of the gall bladder in the Ostrich resulted in a single hepato-enteric duct, while, in other birds with a gall bladder, distinct bile duct, as well as hepatic duct, were observed 2).
 In pigeons, two hepato-enteric ducts were present, with the duct on the right leading to the ascending duodenum, while the one on the left led to the descending duodenum (2).
-In the case of Galliformes and Anatids, the extrahepatic duct consisted of the hepato-enteric duct, which conveyed bile from the left lobe to the ascending duodenum, the hepato-cystic duct which brought bile from the left lobe to the gall bladder, and the cysto-enteric duct that conveyed bile from the gall bladder to the ascending duodenum [2, 20].
+In the case of Galliformes and Anatidae, the extrahepatic duct consisted of the hepato-enteric duct, which conveyed bile from the left lobe to the ascending duodenum, the hepato-cystic duct which brought bile from the left lobe to the gall bladder, and the cysto-enteric duct that conveyed bile from the gall bladder to the ascending duodenum [2, 20].